Harbu Darbu

 "Harbu Darbu" (חרבו דרבו) is a hip-hop song by Israeli musical duo Ness and Stilla.
 The song's title refers to "raining hell on one's opponent", being derived from an Arabic expression meaning "war strike" or "mayhem".
 The lyrics of the song support the soldiers of the Israel Defense Forces and condemn the perpetrators of the Hamas attack on Israel, calling for the deaths of the leaders of Hamas, including Ismail Haniyeh and Mohammed Deif (both killed in July 2024), as well as the pro-Palestinian Western celebrities Bella Hadid, Mia Khalifa, and Dua Lipa.

 The single was released on 14 November 2023, just over a month after the attacks, and was featured on the Galgalatz radio station.
 The song reached number 1 on streaming platforms in Israel in November 2023.
-Israeli media generally described it as a war song that aimed to channel Israelis' anger at the Hamas attack.
-The Arab world was outraged at what they saw as a barbaric song inciting to genocide which additionally tried to appropriate Arabic symbols for themselves.
+The song is generally described as a war song that aimed to channel Israelis' anger at the Hamas attack, other claimed the song was inciting genocide.

 Background and origin

 Israeli musical duo Ness and Stilla formed in 2023 and had a successful debut single in April 2023 with "Tik Katan" (Small Purse).
 Recording for "Harbu Darbu" commenced a month after the October Hamas-led attack on Israel.
 Ness (Nessya Levi) and Stilla (Dor Soroker) said that they wrote "Harbu Darbu" to raise the Israeli people's morale, deciding it was "time to replace the sadness with anger".

-The song's name is a distortion of the Syrian Arabic حرب وضرب, meaning "mayhem", "war strike", or "swords and strikes".
+The song's name, "Harbu Darbu," is a Hebrew expression derived from the Syrian Arabic حرب وضرب, meaning "mayhem", "war strike", or "swords and strikes".
 In Hebrew, the phrase evolved through criminal slang and means "to destroy an enemy" or "raining hell on one's opponent".

 In a post on Instagram, Soroker and Levi wrote "We are back in the studio.
 This is the result.
 This song is not really our song, it's your song.
 For more than a month, all the fighters, the female fighters, and the security forces all over the country have been giving their hearts and souls for all of us.
 This song is yours and only yours and you should know it well – every dog gets its day."